aindrelasaha/studentmindmatters/README.md

 # Student Mind Matters

 ## Introduction
-Student Mind Matters is a web application designed to support the mental well-being of college students.
-Leveraging AI technology, it provides a platform for users to directly connect with doctors.
+Student Mind Matters is a web application designed to support the mental🧠🌿 well-being of college students.
+Leveraging AI🤖 technology, it provides a platform for users to directly connect with doctors.
 The application features a chatbot that allows users to describe their symptoms, facilitating faster diagnoses.

 ## Project Description
 Student Mind Matters offers an intuitive interface and a variety of features aimed at helping students manage their mental health effectively.
-The application ensures that students have access to essential mental health resources and professional support when needed.
+The application ensures that students have access to essential mental health resources and professional support when needed.⚡

-## Home Page
+## Home Page🏡
 ![image](https://github.com/aindrelasaha/studentmindmatters/assets/126545390/2c88610a-f18a-4c55-8b7a-50ab66336a8f)